 What if we have to miss a class?

 That will probably happen at some point.
 Our classes, like most activities for children, register by the semester and parents pay for a set of classes, regardless of whether they ultimately attend.
 We have a pretty flexible makeup policy and allow students to attend any appropriate class during the semester to make up ones they miss.
 You are also welcome to bring a friend as your makeup and carry one class value forward into the next series.

 I’m really not sure if this class is for me/my child.
 Can we drop-in or do a trial class?

-We don’t offer trial classes.
-Drop-ins can be disruptive to the class routine and, because it often takes several classes for a child to settle in, are not really the best indicator of whether your child will enjoy class.
+We don’t offer trial classes during the regular session.
+Drop-ins can be disruptive to the class routine.
+Since it often takes several classes for a child to settle in, dropping in once is not really the best indicator of whether your child will enjoy class.
 However, we get that it can be tough to commit to a class when you can’t imagine what happens or how your child will react, so:

 - We occasionally offer trial/drop-in days, when the teacher will spend a little extra time explaining the class routine and parents get a chance to see a class in action.